17 Top Attractions & Things to Do in Long Beach, CA

 Visiting Los Angeles: Less than 30 miles from Long Beach, the city scene of Los Angeles is waiting to be explored.
 The top tourist attractions of Los Angeles uncover many of the fun things to do.
 For quick adventures, top day trips from Los Angeles deliver visitors to postcard destinations.

 Exploring California: Being such a big state full of different adventures, our Top Tourist Attractions in California article is a good place to start planning your trip to the Golden State.
 Same with our Best West Coast Road Trips article, which outlines some of the best itineraries if you're driving through California.
-For even more ocean appeal, the top-rated beaches in California deliver on sand, surf, and smoldering sunsets.
+For even more ocean appeal, the top beaches in California deliver on sand, surf, and smoldering sunsets.